Nous nous rapprochons du deuxième anniversaire d'un des plus grands duels en simple jamais vus à la Ryder Cup.

-It was at Hazeltine 365 days ago today where Patrick Reed took down Rory McIlroy, 1 up, in scintillating back and forth battle.
-The U.S. would go on to win the Ryder Cup -- its first "W" since 2008 at Valhalla -- 17-11.
+It was at Hazeltine on October 2, 2016, when Patrick Reed took down Rory McIlroy, 1 up, in scintillating back-and-forth battle.
+The U.S. would go on to win the Ryder Cup - its first "W" since 2008 at Valhalla - 17-11.

 9. Phil Mickelson halved Sergio Garcia in 2016 at Hazeltine

 About the match: We understand if a "half point" doesn't exactly jump off the page in terms of excitement, but this match had to be seen to be believed.
 Featuring veterans of many Ryder Cups, Mickelson and Garcia put on an absolute clinic, racking up an unbelievable 19 birdies between them, finishing a combined 18-under par and -- had they been partners in a best-ball match -- would have had a score of 58.

 Mickelson snagged 10 birdies that day, while Garcia had nine.